PJSimon/addresslookup/readme.md

 - Add Auth, rate limiting
 - Version in the path?
   - put v1 now vs. wait until there's a v2 to add it to the path?
-- Fix case with no matches found on search